 What are the best rom-com movies?
 Beginning with the first staged comedies in Ancient Greece, romantic comedies have been delighting viewers for more than two millennia.
 However, books and plays aside, these movies are especially enjoyable, bringing funny one-liners and light-hearted depictions of true love to the big screen.
 They make us laugh, cry, and believe in corny meet-cutes, as well as happily-ever-afters.

-But, let’s be honest, this cinematic sub-genre is overflowing with choices, and it’s easy to drown in the ocean of sentimental movies out there.
-Be it musicals, modern-day fairy tales, or black and white lovelorn classics – sometimes there are just too many fish in the sea to choose from.
+But, let’s be honest, this cinematic sub-genre is overflowing with choices, and it’s easy to drown in the ocean of sentimental romance movies out there.
+Be it musicals, modern-day fairy tales, or black-and-white lovelorn classics – sometimes there are just too many fish in the sea to choose from.
 Being spoiled for choice, you may be left wondering which rom-com is truly your perfect match come movie night.
 Well, fear not, we’ve got you covered.

 What are the best rom-coms of all time?